-Frankly, this place works magic—particularly the little desk by the ping-pong table. –Simone Zelitch, Artist in Residence, 2018
+Frankly, this place works magic—particularly the little desk by the ping-pong table. –Simone Zelitch, Novelist in Residence, 2018

 Rosa di Tufo is a supporter of the arts, and offers special rates for artists to live and work out of Rosa for extended periods of time.

-The house is a quiet, peaceful, pretty place to work, and low on distractions (no internet, for one).
+The house is a quiet, peaceful, pretty place to work, and low on distractions–there’s no internet, for one, and it’s pretty far from home.
 Tufo itself has a familial, peculiar character to it that our artists have so far found conducive to finding new and unsuspected perspectives.
-Our rates are $150 per week and $550 per month.

-To apply for a spot, email Patrick at firstname.lastname@example.org with your resume, a sample of your work, a proposed body of work for the residency, and an idea of when you’d want to come out.
-The application fee is $10 via Paypal (email@example.com) or Venmo (215-932-5556).
+To inquire, email Patrick at firstname.lastname@example.org with your resume, a sample of your work, a proposed body of work for the residency, and an idea of when you’d want to come out.
+The application fee is $10 via Paypal (email@example.com) or Venmo (@pjdmcneil).
+We recommend late spring, summer, or fall.

 Click here for a Q&A with artist in residence and novelist Simone Zelitch.
 During her residency, she managed to complete a full first draft of her upcoming novel, The Hill.
 Here’s some of what she had to say about her time in Rosa: